paketo-buildpacks/rfcs/accepted/0000-paketo-community.md

 ## Summary

-The Paketo Community should be a place that trusted community created buildpacks should be hosted.
-This would provide a consumer of Paketo buildpacks a trusted place to search for extensions to Paketo buildpack functionality.
+The Paketo Community is a place where trusted community created buildpacks can be hosted.
+This would provide users a trusted place to search for buildpacks.

 ## Motivation

-Having a place for trusted, community created buildpacks allows for effective increased buildpack ecosystem capability without putting newer and unproven buildpacks directly into the core Paketo artifacts.
+There are two point why this community should exist.

 The Paketo Community will allow for the testing of new technologies or the development of buildpacks in an environment that is more flexible than that of the core Paketo.